sankeer28/Club_Manager/README.md

 - coach can add and delete members
 - member, coach and treasurer can register account and logout
 - treasurer can schedule practice and delete practice
-- member can view schedule practices
+- member can view scheduled practices
 - treasurer can add new coach and delete coach
 - when coach or member is removed they can get an optional email telling them they have been removed from the club
 - Dashboard for coach and member has a greeting with their name